Intl Housing Expo-2022 To Be Held In November - UrduPoint

 Int'l Housing Expo-2022 To Be Held In November

-The Ministry of Housing and Works will organise the first International Housing Expo-2022, Pakistan in November in collaboration with other relevant ministries, agencies, organizations and authorities aiming to ensure safe and secure housing for the people

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Aug, 2022 ) :The Ministry of Housing and Works will organise the first International Housing Expo-2022, Pakistan in November in collaboration with other relevant ministries, agencies, organizations and authorities aiming to ensure safe and secure housing for the people.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Aug, 2022 ) :The Ministry of Housing and Works will organise the first International Housing Expo-2022, during the month of November, in collaboration with other relevant ministries, agencies, organizations and authorities aiming to ensure safe and secure housing for the people.

-Secretary Housing and Works Iftikhar Ali Shallwani, on Monday chaired a meeting to review arrangements for the expo, which will be inaugurated by the prime minister.
+Secretary Housing and Works Iftikhar Ali Shallwani has chaired a meeting to review arrangements for the expo, which will be inaugurated by the prime minister.

 Iftikhar Shallwani said the construction sector and allied industry were the biggest job providers.
 "Everyone has a fundamental right to have secure and safe housing, and the ministry intends to organize the event to achieve this purpose," he added.